ZoMaii/ZoMaii/Minecraft Bedrock/EN.md

 :tag-survival_games: | :gamemod_survival: | :tag-build: | :tag-freebuild: | :tag-build_pvp: | :tag-free_to_play:

 > [!NOTICE]

-> The best experience is East Pacific only.
+> The best experience is west Pacific only.
 The all connected players must be authenticated to Xbox Live.

 Welcome from play.maichc.club .Ready to explore a whole new game-life with new friends?
 Build your town and resist intrusion from other players.